 For more information, see Connecting to data sources.

-The text editor is where you edit the script code.
+The script editor is where you edit the script code.
 Each script line is numbered and the script is color coded by syntax components.

-The text editor toolbar contains the following commands:
+The script editor toolbar contains the following commands:

 Search and replace text in the script.